Exact and Heuristic Algorithms for Constrained Biclustering: Introduction

 \item To address larger graphs, we design an exact algorithm based on the branch-and-cut technique.
 Bounds are obtained from a low-dimensional SDP relaxation of the QCQP model, strengthened with valid inequalities and solved via a first-order method in a cutting-plane fashion.
 Exploiting integer programming tools, a rounding scheme transforms SDP solutions into feasible bicliques.

-\item We introduce an efficient heuristic based on a low-rank factorization of the SDP relaxation.
-The resulting nonlinear and non-convex problem is tackled using a tailored augmented Lagrangian method, where subproblems are solved through a block-coordinate projected gradient algorithm in a Gauss-Seidel scheme.
+\item Leveraging established optimization techniques, we introduce a heuristic based on a low-rank factorization of the SDP relaxation that exploits the underlying problem structure.
+The resulting non-convex formulation is tackled through an augmented Lagrangian method, where subproblems are solved via a block-coordinate projected gradient algorithm in a Gauss–Seidel scheme.

 \end{itemize}

 Extensive computational experiments on synthetic and real-world datasets show that the exact algorithm can handle graphs with a number of nodes ten times larger than those addressed by general-purpose solvers, thus serving as both a benchmark tool and a certifier of solution quality.
 The heuristic algorithm can efficiently tackle large-scale instances, delivering high-quality solutions not only in terms of objective value but also according to external machine learning validation metrics.
 This work highlights how mathematical optimization can effectively address complex machine learning problems, advancing the state of the art and reinforcing the value of cross-fertilization between these fields.
 To foster reproducibility and further research, the source code of the proposed solvers is publicly available at \url{https://github.com/antoniosudoso/cbicl}.